freecomputinglab/rheo.ohrg.org/pages/index.typ

 It is for students and teachers, humanists and scientists, bloggers and novelists.

 If you have only ever used Microsoft Word to author text, or haven't heard the phrase 'markup language' before, we recommend first familiarizing yourself with Markdown via #link("https://www.markdowntutorial.com")[the beginner's tutorial].
-This should give you a good intuition for what typst is---a markup language similar to but also more powerful than Markdown---and why you might want to use rheo to typeset your documents.
+This should give you a good intuition for what Typst is---a markup language similar to but also more powerful than Markdown---and why you might want to use rheo to typeset your documents.